MariaProcopii/LFAF/reports/THIRD_LAB_REPORT.md

   ....and much more
 ```

-So, in `token.go` file I defined the structure of the token,, tokenType 'list', a map of keywords and a special fucnction
+So, in `token.go` file I defined the structure of the token, tokenType 'list', a map of keywords and a special function
-named `LookIdent` which will verify if the string is a keyvord or just a IDENT ( user-defined variables, function signatures ).
+named `LookIdent` which will verify if the string is a keyword or just a IDENT ( user-defined variables, function signatures ).
 ```go
 func LookupIdent(ident string) TokenType {
 	if tok, ok := keywords[ident]; ok {